Search

 Content warning: Which one is your favorite?

-From tree roots forming geometric patterns in urban parks to murals that turn flowers into hair, these eight pieces of street and environmental art prove that nature is more than a backdrop—it’s the medium, the frame, and sometimes the message.
-In this post, you’ll find: a face in the forest, playful illusions, floral-haired portraits, and creatures bursting through walls.
+From tree roots shaped into geometric patterns in city parks to murals that turn flowers into hair, these eight pieces of street and environmental art show nature as the medium, the frame, and sometimes the message.
+In this post, you’ll see a face emerging from the forest, playful illusions, floral-haired portraits, and creatures breaking through walls.
 Featuring works from Brazil, the U.S., and beyond.

 More: When Street Art Meets Nature (40 Photos)